Arson in royal dockyards: Applicability outside the United Kingdom

+Jefferson's Summary View of the Rights of British America and the resulting Declaration and Resolves of the First Continental Congress objected to the act's change of venue provision allowing Americans to be brought from the Thirteen Colonies to Great Britain for trial.

-A 1975 report for the Australian state of Victoria found that the Dockyards etc. Protection Act 1772 was still apparently in force, as the sections of the UK's Criminal Damage Act 1971 that repealed the Dockyards Act explicitly applied only to the United Kingdom.
-However, the offence of arson in royal dockyards is considered obsolete in Victoria, as the provisions have been superseded by the state's Crimes Act 1958 and the federal Crimes Act 1914 as amended.
-New South Wales also retained it, as it was viewed as being ultra vires for the Parliament of New South Wales to amend it.
+In Australasia, the 1772 act was explicitly repealed by local legislatures establishing criminal codes for the jurisdictions of New Zealand (1893), Queensland (1899), and Western Australia (1901).
+Tasmania's Criminal Code Act 1924 had a general repeal of all "penal enactments" of the Imperial (Westminster) parliament.
+A 1975 report for Victoria found that the 1772 act was still apparently in force there, as the sections of the 1971 Westminster repeal applied only to the United Kingdom; however, the offence of arson in royal dockyards was obsolete, as the provisions have been superseded by the state's Crimes Act 1958 and the federal Crimes Act 1914 as amended.
+New South Wales also retained the 1772 act, as it was viewed as being ultra vires for its parliament to amend it.
+The law reform commission of South Australia recommended repealing the 1772 act in 1986, saying it would not have been possible before the Australia Act 1986 amended the Colonial Laws Validity Act 1865.

+In Upper Canada, an 1833 act abolishing the death penalty for many offences specifically excluded the 1772 British act.
+In 1869, shortly after Canadian Confederation, the federal parliament passed an act based on the British Malicious Damage Act 1861; unlike the 1861 act, the 1869 act reduced the punishment for arson in royal dockyards to a term of imprisonment between two years and life.
+The 1886 replacement of the 1869 act changed this to a mandatory life sentence.
+The Canadian Criminal Code introduced in 1892 was modelled on the 1879 UK bill but omitted the section which retained the crime of arson in royal dockyards, and repealed the 1886 Canadian act.

 The British Overseas Territory of Gibraltar had the act incorporated into its law in the English Law (Application) Act 1962.
 Thus, the offence was retained in Gibraltarian law; however, section two was repealed in 1972.

 The 1772 act was formally repealed in the law of the Republic of Ireland by the Statute Law Revision Act 2007, without implying that it had previously been in force.
-There was and is uncertainty over whether statutes made by the Parliament of Great Britain in 1772 would extend to the Kingdom of Ireland without Ireland being explicitly stated.
-The 1922 Constitution of the Irish Free State said earlier statutes would remain in force unless incompatible with its provisions; similarly the 1937 Constitution of Ireland.
+The 1922 Constitution of the Irish Free State said earlier statutes would remain in force unless incompatible with its provisions; similarly to the 1937 Constitution of Ireland.